What Is The Passive Voice And How To Avoid Using It

 The basic form of the passive is the verb to be + past participle in all tenses.

-However, we use this exact same structure with adjectives too, so it can cause confusion.
+However, we use this same structure with adjectives, too, which can cause confusion.
 For example:

 Active: He was confused.
-Meaning he wasn’t sure or couldn’t make up his own mind.
+Meaning he wasn’t sure or couldn’t make up his mind.

 Passive: He was confused (by something or someone).
 His manager told him to do one thing, but his director told him to do another.